-Chicago Association of Law Libraries (CALL) member libraries should contact the Interlibrary Loan Department at Joseph Regenstein Library to request items held at the D'Angelo Law Library.
+Chicago Association of Law Libraries (CALL) member libraries may contact the Interlibrary Loan Department at Joseph Regenstein Library to request items held at the D'Angelo Law Library.
 OCLC requests directed to either CGU or KEH (our CALL Union List symbol) will be fulfilled by Interlibrary Loan.

-The D'Angelo Law Library occasionally handles interlibrary loan requests from Chicago Association of Law Libraries (CALL) member institutions.
+The D'Angelo Law Library occasionally handles interlibrary loan requests from Chicago Association of Law Libraries (CALL) member institutions directly.
 Inquiries may be directed to lawILL@lib.uchicago.edu or to D'Angelo Law Reference at (773) 702-9631.
 The requestor will be notified within two business days as to whether the item will be lent.
 The loan period is 30 days.

 Lending requests will not be granted to individuals.
 Interlibrary loan services are only available to other libraries.